a26nine/multi-client-chatroom/README.md

 # Multi-client Chatroom

-A simple python based multi-client chatroom application built over the fundamentals of sockets in python.
+A simple python3 based multi-client chatroom application built over the fundamentals of sockets in python.

 *Developed as a part of the assessment for the module CST4045 Cross Platform Application Development at Middlesex University, London during the academic year 2019-20 under the guidance of module leader Dr Ralph Moseley.*